funvill/funvill.github.io/_posts/2010-06-03-php-email-template.md

 <ul>
 	<li>Easier to update in the future.
 I don't have to search thou all my scripts looking for the body of an email instead I can just update the template.</li>
 	<li>I can use the same template for multiple emails</li>
-	<li>ItÂ followsÂ the <a href="http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">MVC</a> pattern</li>
+	<li>It follows the <a href="http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">MVC</a> pattern</li>
 </ul>
-One of my favorite PHP template engines isÂ <a href="http://www.smarty.net/">http://www.smarty.net/</a> it just works.
+One of my favorite PHP template engines is <a href="http://www.smarty.net/">http://www.smarty.net/</a> it just works.
 You can use it for both Email, Websites or what ever else you want.
 But it might be a little over kill when you want to just send one email using a template.
-Instead you could use somethingÂ similarÂ to this;
+Instead you could use something similar to this;

 <code> </code>